wember/nanosim/docs/PRODUCTION_REFINEMENTS.md

 ## Conclusion

 JIT optimization is now **production-ready** and easily accessible.
-Users can achieve ~8,900x speedup with a simple `--jit` flag, making large-scale simulations practical for thesis work.
-Documentation provides clear guidance on when and how to use JIT for maximum benefit.
+Users can achieve ~8,900x speedup by default, making large-scale simulations practical for thesis work.
+Documentation provides clear guidance on when and how to use JIT for maximum benefit (use `--no-jit` to disable).

 **Status: COMPLETE** ✓